-African-American Heritage in St. Augustine
+African American Heritage in Historic St. Augustine

-MORNING | Breakfast and Linconville
+MORNING | Breakfast and Lincolnville

 TRUE STORY: St. Augustine is the only place in Florida where Dr. Martin Luther King, Jr. was ever arrested.
 His and other demonstrations in the city led directly to the passage of the landmark Civil Rights Act of 1964.

 Visit the original location of Fort Mose!
 Casual historians and buffs alike will enjoy the interactive museum that chronicles the first free African American settlement in what would become the United States.

 Features: This 40-acre waterfront historic site features picnic areas, exceptional wildlife and birding opportunities, one kayak launch boardwalk, a visitor center, and a museum.